Lorti/manu.ninja/src/posts/2021-12-20-recurring-tasks-in-notion.md

 permalink: /recurring-tasks-in-notion/
 title: (Real) Recurring Tasks in Notion
 description: Learn how to create (real) recurring tasks in Notion.
 There’s only basic coding skills necessary.
 Any tech-savvy person can level up from Notion formulas using this tutorial.
-date: 2021-07-20
+date: 2021-12-20
 categories: [coding]
 tags: [apis, business, js, tools]
 ---

 I only recently discovered Notion.
-It looks like it can replace both Evernote and Remember the Milk for my personal organization.
-One thing that bugs me, though, is that there's no built-in way of creating recurring tasks.
-I have watched a lot of YouTube videos, but all of them seem to be workarounds for non-programmers.
+I was thrilled.
+It looked like it can replace both Evernote and Remember the Milk for my personal organization.
+However, Notion lacks a major feature: There's no built-in way of creating recurring tasks.
+I have watched some YouTube videos, but all of them seem to be workarounds.
 Luckily Notion provides an API---although still in beta---so we can automate everything by code.

 In this article I'll show you a way to create real recurring tasks in Notion.
-It's targeted to programmers, but any tech-savvy person should be able to set this up.
-You only need a code editor and a free [Pipedream](https://pipedream.com/) account.
-If you are not a coder but have written a few Notion formula's I am confident that you can take my script and adapt it to your needs.
+It's meant for programmers, but any tech-savvy person should be able to set this up.
+You don't even need a code editor, just a free [Pipedream](https://pipedream.com/) account.
+If you have written a few Notion formulas I am confident that you can take my script and adapt it to your needs.
 So let's go.

+![](/images/notion-database-setup.jpg)

 First we'll create a task database in Notion, of course.
-This can be as simple as having a `Title`, `Date` and `Frequency` property.
+This can be as simple as having a `Name`, `Date` and `Frequency` property.
+You can add any other properties that you'd like, but the script won't copy their values.

-![](/images/notion-database-setup.jpg)
+You can see in the image above that I have created two tasks `Clean the house` and `Water the plants`.
+As I have written this article on _December 20, 2021_, these tasks were scheduled for yesterday and the day before yesterday.

+![](/images/notion-page-properties.jpg)

-The `Frequency` property is what flags a task as a recurring task.
-You can set any intervals that you'd like.
+The `Frequency` property is what marks your tasks as recurring tasks.
+You can set any intervals you'd like.
 I have created a select property with `Yearly`, `Monthly`, `Weekly` and `Daily` intervals for my recurring tasks.

-![](/images/notion-page-properties.jpg)

-Be sure to create a few example tasks, so that we can test the script later.
-I have created two tasks `Clean the house` and `Water the plants`, that were due to yesterday and the day before yesterday (I have written this on December 20, 2021).

 The next step is to create your Notion integration at <https://www.notion.so/my-integrations>.
+This allows you to create, update and delete data in your Notion workspaces.
 There is a guide on how to do this in the [Getting started](https://developers.notion.com/docs/getting-started#step-1-create-an-integration) page of the API docs, which is where I took the GIF below from.
 Thank you, Notion.
 The important thing is to copy your `Internal Integration Token` for later use.
-This allows you to create, update and delete data in your Notion workspaces.

 ![](https://files.readme.io/2ec137d-093ad49-create-integration.gif)